So you want to get that Donald Glover style, huh? I don’t blame you. The man knows how to dress himself!

 He seems to care about his appearance, although he never looks like he’s trying too hard, and he’s certainly not afraid to wear bright colors or bold pieces.

-We're going to look at five Donald Glover outfits that exemplify his personal style.
-Don't feel the need to copy his looks exactly, but feel free to steal some inspiration.
+We’re going to look some of Donald Glover’s outfits that best exemplify his personal style.
+Don’t feel the need to copy his looks exactly, but feel free to steal some inspiration.

 For example, you’ll notice some themes with Glover’s style:

 - Doesn’t wear ties

 - Goes sockless (even with suits)

 - Prefers wide peak lapels

 - Loves Gucci formalwear

 - Wears lots of silk, suede and velvet

 - Uses monochromatic palette